idryss-sketch/turf-defender-ai-agent/AI-Bot-Product-Strategy.md

 ## 3. Positioning Statement

-**For turf cleaning companies** (expanding to home services) **who are losing leads to slow follow-up**, the [YOUR BRAND] AI Sales Bot is **the only bot built and proven on a real turf cleaning business** that qualifies leads, quotes prices, and books jobs automatically — 24/7, in under 60 seconds.
+**For turf cleaning companies** (expanding to home services) **who are losing leads to slow follow-up**, the Pronto AI AI Sales Systems is **the only bot built and proven on a real turf cleaning business** that qualifies leads, quotes prices, and books jobs automatically — 24/7, in under 60 seconds.

 **Unlike generic AI tools**, ours was built in the field, not a boardroom.
 Every message, every escalation, every nudge was designed for exactly this type of business.